ut-ims-robotics/MirrorLabs_HL2/README.md

 11. Make sure, that UWP is chosen (if not, choose it and press switch platform)
 12. Verify that only the currrent scene is chosen in the Scenes in Build window.
 13. Set target device to Hololens and Architecture to ARM64.
-14. Press build and choose folder where to save the built project.
+14. Press build and choose or create any folder where you want to save the built project.
 15. After building go to the specified folder and open the solution file.
 16. Go to Project -> Properties and to Debugging tab.
-17. Fill in Machine Name with the ip Hololens 2
+17. Fill in Machine Name with the ip address of the Hololens 2
 18. Under the menu bar change debug to release, ARM to ARM64 and set to remote machine and press start debugging.
 19. After deploying to Hololens, app will launch automatically, but you will be able to open it yourself from the app menu on the hololens